Boating Season

 Are you protected?

 Similar to auto insurance, boat insurance protects in many ways.
-NW Insurance Council urges boat owners to talk with your insurance company or agent to confirm you have the right type and amount of insurance to recover from a loss, whether your vessel is damaged or stolen.
+Talk with your insurance company or agent to confirm you have the right type and amount of insurance to recover from a loss, whether your vessel is damaged or stolen, and to insure you against liability claims from others on the water.

 “Boat insurance, much like auto insurance, can pay for your loss in the event of theft or damage to your boat done by others,” said Kenton Brine, NW Insurance Council president.
 “But it may also include liability protection if you cause damage or injuries to others while operating your boat.”